alvescesar/alvescesar/README.md

 ### Hello!
 Welcome to my GitHub! 👋
-My name is César, I'm a full-stack web development student at Trybe.
+My name is César, I'm a full-stack web developer.
 I'm a professional composer, specialized in video game audio who is transitioning to a career in tech!

 <!--